-DI Management Home > C Programming > _CRT_SECURE_NO_DEPRECATE
+DI Management Home > C Programming > Getting rid of that MSVC++ warning C4996: 'may be unsafe/disable deprecation'

-MSVC++: Getting rid of that _CRT_SECURE_NO_DEPRECATE warning
+Getting rid of that MSVC++ warning C4996: 'may be unsafe/disable deprecation'

 Are you a real C programmer who gets thoroughly annoyed by that blasted warning message everytime you compile a new project in MSVC++?